leticiabernardo/dotfiles/README.md

 # Dotfiles

-This is my dotfiles, a shell script to install my local OSX machine.
-Try to run the command below to install the list of tools and apps.
+This is my dotfiles, a shell script to recreate my personal environment quickly on any OSX machine.

 ## Installation

+*Nothing is needed on your machine to run the script.*<br />
+Try to run the command below to install the list of command lines and apps.

 ```
-./install.sh
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/leticiabernardo/dotfiles/master/install.sh)"
 ```

+And well done! :sunglasses:

-## List of tools
+## List of command lines

 - git
 - gcc